Elasticsearch Single Node with Docker Compose

 Create Index

-Without mappings: Elasticsearch auto-generates field types when you index the first document (dynamic mapping).
+Without mappings: Elasticsearch auto-generates field types on the first document (dynamic mapping).

-With mappings: You define field types up front for better control (e.g., setting text vs keyword).
+With mappings: You define field types up front for better control (e.g., text vs keyword).

 {